LVWood/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is like a bridge between the browser and the actual code.
+It allows developers to test and implement changes etc without altering the native code.

 2. What is an event?

+An event is a user-implemented event (like a click, keystroke, or mouse movement) that can trigger meaningful changes to the interface.

 3. What is an event listener?

+The event listener is a function that tells the dom what type of event will trigger a given response in the browser.

 4. Why would we convert a NodeList into an Array?

+Arrays have more methods available to them, so it allows you to do more with the collection than nodeList does.

 5. What is a component?

+A component is a chunk of code that is self-contained and intended to provide a given functionality.
+Because it is written to be independent from the rest of the code, it can be reused.

 ### Git Set up